behzadfarzanegan/behzadfarzanegan.github.io/_portfolio/portfolio-1.md

 <td style="border: none; padding: 10px;">
     <strong>Explainable Multi-Model Safety-Aware Deep RL Output Feedback Control with Obstacle Avoidance and A* Path Planning for Autonomous Surface Vessels</strong>
     <br>
 Developed an Explainable safety-aware deep reinforcement learning (DRL)-based control framework for optimal trajectory tracking of Autonomous Surface Vessels (ASVs).
 The framework employs a multilayer neural network (MNN) observer for state estimation and integrates Control Barrier Functions (CBFs) into the Hamiltonian via the Lagrangian multiplier to enforce safety constraints.
 An actor-critic MNN, optimized using Singular Value Decomposition (SVD), stabilizes learning by mitigating the vanishing gradient problem.
 Additionally, a safe lifelong learning (SLL) scheme based on multiple models prevents catastrophic forgetting across varying ASV dynamics.
 The framework also incorporates an A* path planning module for generating collision-free trajectories and a real-time obstacle avoidance strategy for safe navigation.
 SHAP analysis is used to enhance interpretability by identifying critical features in the optimal policy.
-Simulations on an underactuated ASV model demonstrate that SLL improves performance, reducing cumulative costs by 17% and RMS tracking error by 32% compared to a non-SLL control scheme
+Simulations on an underactuated ASV model demonstrate that SLL improves performance, reducing cumulative costs by 17% and RMS tracking error by 32% compared to a non-SLL control scheme.
 </td>
 </tr>
 </table>